mavisalli/Case-solution-Nodejs-FirebaseServices/README.md

 🔎 In this project, Contents only can be managed by admins.
 Firebase Auth is used for authentication processes.

-Technologies and Frameworks I use:
+Technologies and Tools I use:

  :ballot_box_with_check: Back-end: Node.js => express